Topics in this article

 A 360-degree view of your customer is a much sought-after goal.
 For this reason, whatever stage you’re at, this aspiration is a great way to drive progress, make improvements and create personalized experiences.
 Accordingly, you should have the Voice of the Customer at the heart of your CX strategy and design.
 Especially so, since your contact center will be the primary channel for customer feedback.
 If you understand your customers’ sentiments you can create experiences that keep loyal customers, building touchpoints that are relevant to their needs

 Customers want to engage on their channels of choice.
 Just bear in mind, it’s the customer journey, not simply the availability of the technology, that should dictate whether new channels are deployed.
 Nevertheless, meeting this challenge isn’t always as straightforward as it might seem.
 Importantly, understanding your customer is one thing, delivering on your CX strategy is another.
 You will need to have the right systems and the right skills to ensure you can align with customer needs.
 Consider the people you need and whether your talent pool can be expanded.
 Do your existing employees have the right skills as your CX ambitions develop?
 Furthermore, are education programs in place to keep pace with changes in technology and channels used?
-Does your IT need to adapt to facilitate AI into your omnichannel contact centre?
+Does your IT need to adapt to facilitate AI in your omnichannel contact centre?

 4. It’s about how – not where – you work